 Have you been offered a place at Leipzig University?
 Congratulations!
 Before you commence your studies, you must officially accept your place.

-Return the completed declaration of acceptance as a PDF file to the email address provided within two weeks.
+• Return the completed declaration of acceptance as a PDF file to the email address provided within the specified time frame.

 Your enrolment will not be complete until you have paid the semester fee, submitted any missing documents and enrolled in person during Welcome Week.